prometheus/docs/content/blog/2017-11-08-announcing-prometheus-2-0.md

 The new storage subsystem is designed to be accessible and extensible.
 This goes for new features directly integrated into Prometheus as well as custom tools that can be built on top of it.
 The simple and open storage format and library also allows users to easily build custom extensions like dynamic retention policies.
 This enables the storage layer to meet a wide array of requirements without drawing complexity into Prometheus itself; allowing it to focus on its core goals.

-The remote APIs will continue to evolve to satisfy requirements for long term storage without sacrificing Prometheus' model of reliability through simplicity.
+The remote APIs will continue to evolve to satisfy requirements for long-term storage without sacrificing Prometheus' model of reliability through simplicity.

 ## Try it out!

 You can try out Prometheus 2.0 as usual by downloading our [official binaries](https://prometheus.io/download/#prometheus) and [container images](https://quay.io/repository/prometheus/prometheus?tab=tags).
 See the [Getting started](/docs/prometheus/2.0/migration/) page for a tutorial on how to get up and running with Prometheus.

-If you are upgrading from Prometheus 1.x, check our [migration guide](TODO: migration guide) to learn about adjustments that you will have to make and how to use the remote APIs to [read data from old Prometheus servers](https://www.robustperception.io/accessing-data-from-prometheus-1-x-in-prometheus-2-0/) during the migration period.
+If you are upgrading from Prometheus 1.x, check our [migration guide](/docs/prometheus/2.0/migration/) to learn about adjustments that you will have to make and how to use the remote APIs to [read data from old Prometheus servers](https://www.robustperception.io/accessing-data-from-prometheus-1-x-in-prometheus-2-0/) during the migration period.

 Finally, we would like to thank all our users who extensively tested the pre-releases and helped us in debugging issues.
 This huge milestone would not have been possible without you!